fac26/todo-list--karol-konstantina/README.md

 ## Testing

-Test-driven development is a methodology where you write tests before your code and follow an ongoing cycle of **fail, pass, and refactor.**<br>
-In this section you will find the tests and methods we have used and instructions on how to execute them.
+Test-driven development is a methodology where you write tests before your code and follow an ongoing cycle of **fail, pass, and refactor.** In this section you will find the tests and methods we have used and instructions on how to execute them.

 ## Project Acceptance Criteria